-Every Commonwealth country in this region has ratified at least some UN human rights treaties of most relevance to the subject matter of this report, namely the Convention on the Elimination of All Forms of Discrimination against Women, the Convention on the Rights of the Child, and the Convention on the Rights of Persons with Disabilities.
-However, not every Commonwealth country in this region has ratified the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment or the International Covenant on Civil and Political Rights.

-Every effort has been made to reflect accurately each country's laws based on legislation that was publicly available online or provided to the authors at the time of writing and, wherever possible, advice from legal experts in the countries covered in this report.
+Every Commonwealth country in this region has ratified at least some of the regional and UN human rights treaties of most relevance to the subject matter of this report, namely the Inter-American Convention on the Prevention, Punishment, and Eradication of Violence against Women (Convention of Belém do Pará), Convention on the Elimination of All Forms of Discrimination against Women, Convention on the Rights of the Child, and the Convention on the Rights of Persons with Disabilities.
+Not every country has ratified the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment or the International Covenant on Civil and Political Rights.
+Every effort has been made to reflect accurately each country's laws based on legislation that was publicly available online or provided to the authors at the time of writing, and wherever possible, advice from legal experts in the countries covered in this report.